hemendradeva/get_storage_plus/README.md

 # Acknowledgements

-`get_storage_plus` builds upon the ideas introduced by the GetX ecosystem while focusing on improving compatibility and developer experience for modern Flutter applications.
+`get_storage_plus_dev` builds upon the ideas introduced by the GetX ecosystem while focusing on improving compatibility and developer experience for modern Flutter applications.

 Special thanks to the Flutter and GetX communities for their continued support and contributions.